wrang308/thehundredlistapp/README.md

 # The hundred list app

-This is an application for people that want daily reminders Every day a new text will be shown for the user
+This is an application for people that want daily reminders.
+The adds texts to a database (SQLite) and every day a new text from the database will be shown for the user.
+When It has shown all texts it will loop and show the first one again.

 # Main features